At Paradise Fruits, we offer contract drying facilities with the most modern

 We carry out freeze-drying in plants with two chambers, which are connected by a valve.
-The first chamber contains the goods, meant to be dried.
-Those are laid in several layers on surfaces that can not only be cooled, but also heated.
+The first chamber contains the goods meant to be dried.
+They are placed in several layers on surfaces that can not only be cooled, but also heated.
 The layer thickness is usually in between 1 and 2 cm.

 Three Phases of Freeze-Drying

 Phase: At the beginning of the process, fruits or vegetables are cooled down considerably in the first chamber, to about -50 °C. The compressor then creates a vacuum in the second chamber with a maximum pressure of 6.10 mbar.
 Due to this strong negative pressure, the moisture exits the product chamber towards the second chamber.
 Compliance with the upper limit of 6.10 bar is crucial here.
 Because: sublimation (freeze-drying) only takes place up to this gas pressure.

 Phase: The second chamber is slightly heated at the same time because sublimation requires energy, which is transformed into heat.
 Without these